inbravo/java-to-scala/first-milestone/expression-oriented-programming.md

 *	**STATEMENT VERSUS EXPRESSION**:
 	*	A Statement **Executes**
 	*	An Expression **Evaluates** to a **Value**
-*	**NO RETURN STATEMENT**: An expression evaluates to a value, so there’s no need to return
 *	In Java, there is a practice of using keyword `return` at the end of a method.
 You can do the same in Scala, Example below shows it
 	```scala
 	  /* Scala code below resembles Java */